virdiggg/codeigniter-3-modded/README.md

 ## Custom Benchmarking

-Benchmarking can be enabled through:
+Default CI3's benchmark is replaced with custom benchmarking, can be enabled through:

 ```php
 $config['using_benchmark'] = true;